pacman-project/pacman-demo/README.md

 * Expat (bham)
 * Freeglut (bham)

-Alternatively, dependencies for PCL can be installed following the instruction at [Install PCL 1.7 from sources](http://pointclouds.org/downloads/source.html).
+Alternatively, dependencies for PCL can be installed following the instructions given at [Install PCL 1.7 from sources](http://pointclouds.org/downloads/source.html).

 3.- External lib from private download link: